 - Poorly written email copy

-All these you have to avoid to prevent your email from landing in the junk folder.
+So, avoid these to prevent your email from landing in the junk folder.

-If you’re sending Shopify emails to an opted-in list, make sure that every email going to this list has a way for the readers to opt out.
-This means you have to provide an unsubscribe link as this is required in the CAN-SPAM Act observed in the United States.
+If you’re sending Shopify emails to an opted-in list, ensure that every email going to this list has a way for the readers to opt-out.
+This means you have to provide an unsubscribe link as the CAN-SPAM Act requires and observes this in the United States.

-When sending to your customer email address, it is also important that you avoid using misleading subject lines and false identity information (“From,” “Reply to,” and “To.”)
-Other requirements of the said law applicable in the US requires marketers to have a valid physical office or postal address and clearly labeling the messages as an ad.
+Other requirements of the said law require marketers to have a valid physical office or postal address and clearly label the messages as an ad.

 Violating any of these requirements may be the reason why your Shopify emails are going to spam.

-The domain that you use to send Shopify emails likewise plays an important role in email deliverability.
+Using a domain plays an important role in email deliverability when you send Shopify emails.
 That said, let us know more in this Shopify emails going to spam folders article as to what factors contribute to poor domain reputation.

-It could be that many people have marked your emails as spam, which eventually notified the ESPs about the same, your open rates are dwindling over time, or you’re not sending to a permission-based list.
+It could be that many people have marked your emails as spam.
+As a result, it eventually notified the ESPs about the same: your open rates are dwindling over time, or you’re not sending to a permission-based list.

-Another reason why your Shopify emails end up in your customers’ spam folder is that you fail to authenticate your email.
+Failing to authenticate your email is another reason why your Shopify emails end up in your customers’ spam folder.

-Take note that email authentication (or domain authentication) gives mail providers, like Outlook or Gmail, the confidence that the emails they see from you are authentic and not sent by a bad actor.
+Take note that email or domain authentication gives mail providers, like Outlook or Gmail, the confidence that the emails they see from you are authentic.

-If a majority of your list is not opening your email, then email providers will have a strong reason to believe that messages coming from your domain are not adding value.
+Suppose a majority of your list is not opening your email.
+In that case, email providers will have a solid reason to believe that messages from your domain are not adding value.

-The point here is that you don’t have to send emails to inactive members.
-You are not just wasting your money, but you are also contributing to your poor domain reputation.
+The point is that you don’t have to email inactive members.
+Not only are you wasting your money, but you are also contributing to your poor domain reputation.
 We can’t emphasize this enough.